YashMarmat/Dictionaries-in-python/README.md

 d["yash"] = 10

-# A key’s value can be a number, a string, a list, or even another dictionary.
+A key’s value can be a number, a string, a list, or even another dictionary.
-# note: Dictioanry doesn't care about the order reperesenting output

 Apple = {'color':'red', 'quantity':1}
 print(Apple['color'])